 You may be given a medicines list when you leave hospital.
 Continue to take only the medicines on this list.
-If you are unsure about what medicines to take then take our medicines and your medicines list with you to your GP or pharmacy.
-It is important to keep your medicines list up-to-date.
+If you are unsure about what medicines to take, then take your medicines and your medicines list with you to your GP or pharmacy.
+It is important to keep your medicines list up to date.

 Warfarin - You may be prescribed warfarin if you have had valve surgery to prevent blood clots forming on or around your new or repaired heart valve.
-The dosage will be closely monitored through regular blood testing.
+The dosage will be closely monitored through regular blood tests.
 To maintain proper levels in your blood, please take your medication as prescribed and have follow up INR blood tests as advised.
-When you leave hospital you will be provided with a book to record your INR levels, please take this book with you when you see your GP.
+When you leave hospital you will be provided with a book to record your

+INR levels, please take this book with you when you see your GP.

-Wound Care and discomfort: You will continue to experience some discomfort for at least 2-3 weeks after surgery.
-Most pain will be relieved with Paracetamol (e.g. Panadol[®]) or Paracetamol in combination with codeine (e.g. Panadeine[®]).
+Pain: You will continue to experience some discomfort for at least 2-3 weeks after surgery.
+Most pain will be relieved with Paracetamol (e.g., Panadol ®) or you may be prescribed something stronger for a short period of time.